Australia, US, UK, Canada criticize Hong Kong mass arrests | Times Leader

 The actions on Taiwan and Hong Kong will undoubtedly anger China, which views such moves as foreign interference in its internal affairs.

 The Trump administration, which is in its final days, is also , its ambassador to the United Nations, to Taiwan later this week.
-China has sharply criticized the upcoming visit, while the Taiwan government has welcomed it.
+China has sharply criticized the upcoming visit, while Taiwan’s government has welcomed it.